60 FPS vs 144 FPS: Does Higher FPS Actually Matter?

 60hz monitors are going to cost the least and they are great!
 They get the job done and if you’re happy with 60 FPS across the board then there is no reason to have anything more.

-Monitors come in all sorts of shapes, sizes and panels.
-The size and shape is entirely up to you and your personal preference.
+Monitors come in all sorts of shapes, sizes, and panels.
+The size and shape are entirely up to you and your personal preference.

 I have one 21″ 60hz monitor to my left and a 27″ 144hz monitor as my main monitor with my current setup.
 I used the 21″ 60hz monitor for years before moving up to a 144hz because of the low cost of entry and because I was happy with 60 FPS gameplay.

-If you are wanting one of the more powerful video cards then you also need to keep in mind that you need to have a more expensive monitor on top of that to make sure you are using your hardware to the full extent.
+If you want one of the more powerful video cards then you also need to keep in mind that you need to have a more expensive monitor on top of that to make sure you are using your hardware to the full extent.

 If you know what kind of video card you use or plan on using with your build then you can move forward to choosing a monitor that suits it best.
 I’ve got a few recommendations I’d like to share with you!